PDC-support/hpc-intro-retired/_episodes/01-linux.md

 #### Foreground and background processes

-The shell has a concept of foreground and background processes: a foreground process is directly connected to your screen and keyboard.
-A background process doesn't have input connected.
-There can only be one foreground at a time (obviously).
+The shell has a concept of foreground and background processes:
+- A foreground process is directly connected to your screen and keyboard.
+- A background process doesn't have input connected.
+- There can only be one foreground at a time (obviously).

 If you add ``&`` right after the command it will send the process to background.
-Example: ``firefox --no-remote &``, and same can be done with any terminal command/function, like ``man pstree &``.
-In the big picture, the ``&`` serves the same role as ``;`` to separate commands, but backgrounds the first and goes straight to the next.
+- Example: ``firefox --no-remote &`` (same can be done with any terminal command/function, like ``man pstree &``).
+- The ``&`` serves the same role as ``;`` to separate commands, but backgrounds the first and goes straight to the next.

 If you have a process already running, you can send it to background with Ctrl-z and then
 ``bg``.
-Drawback: there is no easy way to redirect the running task output, so if it generates output it covers your screen.
+- Drawback: no easy way to redirect the running task output, so if it generates output it covers your screen.

 List the jobs running in the background with ``jobs``, get a job back online with  ``fg`` or ``fg <job_number>``.
 There can be multiple